danidee10/Maven/README.md

 What can it do
 -------------------
-To be honest the UI is Shit, but this is a glimpse of what graphiz can do
+To be honest the UI isn't that great, but this is a glimpse of what Maven can do.
 ![Screenshot](img/Screenshot.png)